kasrababaei/swift-notes/data-structure.md

 ## Stacks and Queues

 The stack data structure is precisely what it sounds like: a stack of data.
 A stack used LIFO (last-in first-out) ordering.
-That is, as in a stack of dinner plates, the most recent imte added to the stack is the first item to be removed.
+That is, as in a stack of dinner plates, the most recent item added to the stack is the first item to be removed.

 A stack can be easily implemented either through an array or a linked list, as it is merely a special case of a list.
 In either case, what identifies the data structure as a stack is not the implementation but the interface: the user is only allowed to pop or push items onto the array or linked list, with few other helper operations.

 A queue implements FIFO (first-in first-out) ordering.
 As in a line or queue at a ticket stand, items are removed from the data structure in the same order that they are added.
 A queue can be implemented with a linked list.
-In fact, they are essentially the same thing, as long as items are added and removed from oposite sides.
+In fact, they are essentially the same thing, as long as items are added and removed from opposite sides.

 A queue, as a _front_ (that is, the element at index zero) and a _back_ which is the index of the last element.

 It's possible to implement a queue using an Array.
-However, in an array-based queue, dequeing is an `O(n)` operation because as the first element gets removed, all the other elements need to be shifted.
+However, in an array-based queue, dequeuing is an `O(n)` operation because as the first element gets removed, all the other elements need to be shifted.
 A more efficient implementation is using a doubly linked list.

 ```markdown
 +----+------+    +----+------+    +----+------+